cloudposse/docs/content/kubernetes-backing-services/monitoring/prometheus-alerts-grafana.md

 # Exporter

-Exporter is http service that provide metrics for Prometheus in correct format.
+Exporter is an http service that provide metrics in a format suitable for Prometheus consumption.

 Sometimes this is single service like
 [Node exporter](https://github.com/prometheus/node_exporter) that provide some base server metrics (CPU/Memory/etc..)